 How others see your business is a fundamental driver for your entrepreneurial success.
-Digital Marketers like me, and even those who operate in a niche, such as the popular digital marketing for garages service, Autoficient, concentrate on this before anything else when hired to boost your business.
+Digital Marketers like me, and even those who operate in a niche, concentrate on this before anything else when hired to boost your business.

 The business personality can attract or detract new customers, it can create and destroy bonds and it can enhance or repair loyalty.
 For a business model to work, be it a service or a product, customers must feel as though they have something in common with the business, or that the business understands their core beliefs as a customer.

 There are many ways to do this, too many to mention in one article.
 For instance, you can carve out a personality through social media interactions, you can partner with charities or like minded organisations and you can take part in events that host your desired target market.
 Of course, your service or product will be the star of the show, as you create demand for what you sell, but how you run your business and the ethos you follow is just as important.
 This is why many new businesses start out as green companies while even the bigger brands are transforming their energy consumption to show they care about the environment.

 This move, along with the obvious environmental benefits, can actually persuade an eco-conscious customer to choose you over anyone else.

 Working with some of the big energy companies and combi boiler providers, I’ve gained a few insights into how to go green for the least amount of money possible and how to generate profit from this advantageous move.

 Being environmentally friendly is a choice that most businesses would opt for, but the concern in many people’s minds is how expensive it would be.
 The good news is that business can go green in small as well as big ways, so that it doesn’t have to cost the earth.